sopra-fs24-group-09/sopra-fs24-group-09-client/README.md

 ### Acknowledgement

-- The client code is based on the [SoPra FS24 - Server Template](https://github.com/HASEL-UZH/sopra-fs24-template-server).
+- The client code is based on the [SoPra FS24 - Client Template](https://github.com/HASEL-UZH/sopra-fs24-template-client).
 - Many thanks to **[Miro Vannini](https://github.com/mirovv)** who helped us as a Tutor and Scrum Master during this SoPra project.